-Toothpaste works to sand down the uneven surface of your car's glossy sheen and fill in the gap, so to speak.
+Toothpaste works to sand down the uneven surface of your car's glossy sheen and fills in the gap.
 Just make sure the surface around the area is clean—you don't want to buff particles of dirt and debris into your paint.
 If there is foreign paint on the outside, the toothpaste will act as an abrasive to help remove that, too.

 Add a dab of toothpaste to your damp cloth.
-Rub the toothpaste onto the scratch or scuff mark using a small, circular motion to cover its surface.
+Rub the toothpaste onto the scratch or scuff mark using small circular motions to cover its surface.
 As you move or lift the cloth, you should see the scratch or scuff mark disappear.
 When you see that the mark is gone, you're finished!

 Mike Shoesmith demonstrates the technique for scuff marks in the video below.
-If you'd like to pick up the pace a bit as he demonstrates, you can use a buffing attachment on your drill.
+If you'd like to speed up this process, as he demonstrates, you can use a buffing attachment on your drill.

 The scratch-removing magic of toothpaste works on your car's surface and a variety of other delicate items.
 Known to remove the scratches on CD and DVD discs, and potentially marks on the screens of your phone and tablet, it can be a smoothing wonder.
 But what makes it so effective?

 According to Ryan Dube of MakeUseOf, toothpaste is a sanding tool.
 It's like a lighter, softer form of sandpaper.
 As you gently rub toothpaste onto a slick surface, it "catches" on any imperfections that exist and softly sands them away, wearing away the uneven surface problems and polishing the surface clean.

 Although we don't think of our toothpaste as doing any sanding on our teeth, it's essentially performing this same task every time we brush.
 After all, how else would it remove the leftover pieces of last night's dinner and polish our teeth?